Wellgate Centre: Features

-The Wellgate is notable for being home to an automated clock, the Wellgate Clock, which is located on the second floor next to the Central Library and has been in operation since the opening of the Wellgate Centre in 1978.
+The Wellgate is notable for being home to an automated clock, the Wellgate Clock, which is located on the second floor next to the Central Library and has been in operation since it was installed in the centre in September 1978, months after the centre opened.

 The clock was manufactured by Haward Horological Ltd. The clock has been a meeting point for couples and families and watching the clock was considered a magnet to Dundonian life on Saturday's in the city and is popular among locals and visitors to the centre.

 One prominent feature of the Wellgate which dates back before the centre is the Wellgate Steps which previously led down to the thoroughfare and now leads down into the second floor of the shopping centre.
+They were partially destroyed in 1977 during the construction of the centre.

 The shopping centre featured a water fountain which was located on the ground floor, this has since been removed.

 Moby, a whale sculpture made out of recyclable materials, was erected on the second floor in November 2022.

-Shops and occupants

-As of January 2023, below are the some of the retailers, charity shops and eateries contained within the centre: